tighten/symposium/doc/api.md

 ## CONFERENCES

-A listing of all conferences (not yet implemented)
+A listing of all conferences.

-@todo: What is our default sort and filter?
-How are we taking params?
+Default sort is "CFP closing next"; default filter is "unclosed CFP".

 ##### REQUEST